sdiagSection: Slurm Commands (1)

 - -r, --reset

-- Reset counters.
+- Reset scheduler and RPC counters to 0.
 Only supported for Slurm operators and administrators.

 - -t, --sort-by-time